mask-on/mask-on.github.io/about.markdown

 <div class="protect-yourself-while-you about-copy">
 	<div>
+		<div class="about-copy-h1">Surveillance means being monitored, tracked, and watched so that the watcher can gather information on the person being watched.</div>

-	<p><span class="project-title">Mask On Zone</span> was created to serve as an anti-surveillance toolkit to protect protesters on the streets resisting white inferiority and the carceral state; and to protect them after returning home and when talking about uprisings.
+<p><span class="project-title">Mask On Zone</span> was created to serve as an anti-surveillance toolkit for the expanding resistance to white inferiority and the carceral state; and to protect them after returning home and when talking about uprisings.
 As abolitionists, we know that the police and prisons rely on oppressive surveillance regimes to sustain their brutality and harm.
-These forms of surveillance specifically target Black activists fighting for liberation.</p><br><br>
+These forms of surveillance specifically target Black activists fighting for liberation.</p>

 <div class="text-center">Our purpose is to:<br>